-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2022.
-This statement has been approved by the Directors of McKinsey & Company, Inc. United Kingdom, in June 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2023.
+This statement applies to McKinsey & Company, Inc. United Kingdom and its subsidiary QuantumBlack Visual Analytics Limited.
+This statement has been approved by the Directors of McKinsey & Company, Inc. United Kingdom, on behalf of McKinsey & Company, Inc. United Kingdom, in June 2024 and the Directors of QuantumBlack Visual Analytics Limited, on behalf of QuantumBlack Visual Analytics Limited, in June 2024.